Manuel Fernández Silvestre: Death

 According to some witnesses, Silvestre, upon witnessing the disaster, went into his tent and committed suicide, shooting himself in the head.
 Whether dead by his own hand or, like most of his staff, killed in the turmoil of the retreat, the only remnant of Silvestre appears to have been his scarlet and gold general's sash.
 Captain Fortea, one of the few Spanish prisoners taken at Annual, reported that Abd el-Krim wore the sash during the pursuit.
 Abd el-Krim himself told the writer J. Roger-Mathieu that this and other insignia had been brought to him by one of his men.
 In addition to this, a Moroccan courier from Kaddur Nadar claimed eight days after the battle to have seen Silvestre's dead body lying on the battlefield face down, still recognizable by his sash and epaulettes.

+A recent (2021) account of the Annual disaster by the Spanish military historian Javier Garcia de Gabiola summarises various accounts of Silvestre's end before concluding that he was probably shot down at the main exit from the camp after his senior staff officers were dispersed by rifle fire from the tribesmen gathered there.

 A total of 15,000 Spanish soldiers fell in the days from July 22 to August 9; most died during the Battle of Annual (known as the Disaster of Annual to Spanish historians).
 Krim followed up his victory at Annual by laying siege to all of the blocaos in the Riff mountains, none of which had much food or water stored, and all of which he took.
-After the Annual rout, Spanish morale collapsed and there was very few attempts at organized resistance, with the commanders of every blocao making no effort for any organized retreat.
+After the Annual rout, Spanish morale collapsed and there were very few attempts at organized resistance, with the commanders of every blocao making no effort for any organized retreat.
 On that final day, Silvestre's deputy, General Felipe Navarro y Ceballos-Escalera, surrendered with his men at the sprawling fort of Mount Arruit.